 Correcting the imbalance should start with fixing your position.
 If you feel that your horse is crooked and there seems to be no reason why, assess your position first.
 Developing healthy core strength and being aware of what your body is doing is the key to correcting any imbalances in your own body.

 This takes time and sometimes a lot of physical effort from you off the horse.
 However if you are aiming to be a professional rider, then it is the most important skill to have.
 Equestrian these days, having the best horse is not how to win, or being the gutsiest rider doesn't get you the gold.
 It's the Rider and Horse combination that wins the World Equestrian Games, the pair with the best bond, and the best horse/rider combination.
+You need to start successfully to be able to get to where you are aiming.

 Good Balance and Good body control is essential to give a correct weight aid.
 The more sensitive you can be with your weight aids the more sensitive you can teach your horse to be.
 On the other hand, if you are heavy or rough with any of your aids then you horse will become unresponsive and learn to ignore your aids.